vanhohen/ADNinja/Tutorials/Constrained Delegation (Computer Account).md

 # I am the machine

-In our scenario we already comprimised "loki" machine and we have system rights.
+In our scenario we already comprimised "loki" machine and we have system rights. "nt authority\\system" profile acts like machine account on domain.
 We will abuse this configuration and access service.

 Firstly lets check our current permissions and profile